 The Middle School Yearbook is an annual publication that captures pictures of students and events that occur during the school year.

 A Student Assignment Book/Handbook familiarizes students with the school plan and rules/regulations as well as aids students in organizing their work requirements on a daily basis.

-Annual events for middle school students sponsored by student government include Midi-Day; Elections; Book Fairs; Magazine Sales; Grade Level Field Trips; Talent Show; Special Assemblies; and more.
+Annual events for middle school students sponsored by Student Council include Midi-Day; Elections; Book Fairs; Grade Level Field Trips; Talent Show; Special Assemblies; and more.